Bhavya-Dhoot/predictor-102/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Open a Pull Request
+- See code comments and `/tests` for guidance
+- PRs run full CI suite

 ## Testing
 - Place tests in the `/tests` directory.